 This post may contain compensated links where we may earn money or products from the companies mentioned.
 Clicking on the links doesn't affect the price that you will pay.
 It does help us to keep the site running and offer content for free.
 We thank you in advance for your support.

 I was searching for a unique place to take my daughter, Carisa for her birthday this past weekend.
 As luck would have it, I learned about a restaurant located in the Cobb County International Airport at McCollum Field in Kennesaw, Georgia.
 Okay, that sounded compelling enough for me to want to check it out.

-Of course, I didn’t tell her where we were going, so she began to get concerned when we pulled into the airport entrance. lol There were plenty of signs directing us where to go, which is a good thing because otherwise, we would have been lost.
+Of course, I didn’t tell her where we were going, so she began to get concerned when we pulled into the airport entrance.
+There were plenty of signs directing us where to go, which is a good thing because otherwise, we would have been lost.

 I have to say that they’ve used the space wisely.
-There is a full-service bar on ground level, with an open air kitchen located right behind it.
+There is a full-service bar on ground level, with an open-air kitchen located right behind it.

 Carisa loves everything Cajun or Creole, so it was only natural that she would order the Chef’s Jambalaya ($15.00), which was made of fresh regional and seasonal ingredients, andouille, rice and what looked like two whole chicken breasts.
-She said that the spices were blended very well (read: it wasn’t so hot that she required a trough to sooth her burning throat).
+She said that the spices were blended very well (read: it wasn’t so hot that she required a trough to soothe her burning throat).
 It was a generous serving that she savored.

 The most glaringly obvious aspect of this restaurant was its cool view of the tarmac and the various airplanes in the hangar.
 It was slightly overcast, but still, a beautiful day and it was glorious to watch the private planes departing and returning from some unknown adventure.

 It’s very nice to discover great dining in surrounding neighborhoods.
-I have to say that it was worth the short drive and we will definitely be back again!
+I have to say that it was worth the short drive and we will be back again!